Levelling-Up/project-audio-tour/background/collaboration.md

 <img src="/github_meme.jpg" width="350"  />

-Useful [article](https://faun.pub/collaborating-on-github-22fd5886fce) *(Note: in the article, forking is used - we will not fork the repo but clone it directly)*
+Useful [article](https://faun.pub/collaborating-on-github-22fd5886fce) on branching *(Note: in the article, forking is used - we will not fork the repo but clone it directly)*

 ### Basic instructions
 * everyone clones the project repository